sadra-safaei/imu-step-counter/README.md

 7. Step counting
 8. Visualization of detected steps

-The parameters can be modified in the Python script to evaluate different gait conditions.
+The processing parameters can be modified in the Python script to evaluate different gait conditions.

 ---